selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 ## istioctl analyze against a live cluster with changes

-One of the more exciting features of `istioctl analyze` is being able to analyze a set of local files and a live cluster together.
+One of the more exciting features of `istioctl analyze` is the ability to analyze a set of local files and a live cluster together.
 If you provide both a file or directory argument and the `--use-kube=true` flag, then `istioctl analyze` will analyze the current configured cluster defined in your `.kube/config` file and